GerbilSoft/rvthtool/README.md

 ## Current Features

+New in v2.0:
+* A graphical UI frontend using the Qt Toolkit is now included.
+* New command line tools `wadresign` and `nusresign` for re-signing Wii WADs and Wii U NUS packages, respectively.

+Other features:
 * Lists all disc images currently installed on the RVT-H system.
 * Can find "deleted" images that aren't accessible on the RVT-H but are still present on the HDD, and has an option to undelete these images.